Announcing: Greater visibility into Core Web VitalsPosted Jul 21, 2021 | 6 min. (1129 words)

 Core Web Vitals are here, and they’ve presented a massive opportunity for your business to get a competitive edge.
 Take advantage of Raygun’s unrivaled visibility into your Core Web Vitals, and more importantly, the real users behind them.
 Use Raygun alongside Google’s free monitoring tools for a truly unfair advantage over your competitors.

 If you are a current Raygun customer, you can visit the Real User Monitoring tab in-app.
 If you’re not, simply sign up for your free 14-day trial.
-Pricing starts from as little as $8 per month, so get started today!
+Pricing is flexible and usage-based, so get started today!